 Now that we understand what it is, and how to perform it correctly, let’s try to understand why it is such a hot topic.
 In my opinion, HIIT became the buzzword of 2013 for the three following reasons.
 1) HIIT workouts/cardio have been shown to burn more calories and create more fat loss than regular LISS cardio (low-intensity steady state).
 It is no secret that the majority of the top bodybuilders in the world are now doing 10 to 12 minutes of a HIIT cardio workout each day when prepping for a show versus the hour they used to do in the past.
 Science has replaced bro science, plain and simple.
 2) HIIT training has been shown to increase metabolic rate, which is the foundation for losing body fat.
 More and more data is showing that low-calorie diets combined with excess LISS cardio actually decrease metabolic capacity— the technical term is metabolic adaptation aka metabolic damage.
 3) The body begins to adapt to traditional cardio in about seven to 10 days and the fat-burning component starts to become compromised.
 There is not one shred of empirical evidence that shows the body adapts to HIIT training and this is why HIIT is a better tool for fat loss and maintaining lean muscle mass.

 Our world today is as hectic as ever with the immediate transference of information.
 We are constantly on the go, tied to our cell phones, iPads, etc. Gone are the days of having two hours free in the gym to train.
-Knowing this, it is just not realistic to try to carve our two hours in each day to fit in an hour of lifting and an hour of cardio.
-It is much more feasible to remove that hour of traditional cardio and replace it with 12 to 15 minutes of HIIT workouts, especially when the benefits of HIIT will long surpass the traditional methods and move us closer to our goals.
+Knowing this, it is just not realistic to try to carve out two hours each day to fit in an hour of lifting and an hour of cardio.
+It is much more feasible to remove that hour of traditional cardio and replace it with 12 to 15 minutes of a HIIT cardio workout, especially when the benefits of HIIT will long surpass the traditional methods and move us closer to our goals.
 You can find a HIIT cardio workout or even a HIIT sprint workout online if you need a guide as a reference.